A former three-star event rider has returned to competition almost three years after a life-changing cross-country accident.

 In her book ‘Modern Horse Management’, showing supremo

-Finding the perfect horse is a long and
+Finding the perfect horse can be a long

 Katy had been working full time as a professional rider before the accident and had competed up to three-star, but the fall forced her to give up this career.